 The governance model and the management of the credentials (i.e., certificates) used by NS/EP Service Providers for cryptographic signing of the SIP RPH is not within the scope of this standard.

-NOTE: NS/EP NGN-PS Service Providers can use the same certificates for signing SIP RPH as they use for SHAKEN (i.e., Caller ID signing) including the associated SHAKEN governance and certificate management defined in ATIS-1000080.v003, ATIS Standard on Signature-based Handling of Asserted information using toKENs (SHAKEN): Governance Model and Certificate Management, but are not required to do so.
+NOTE: NS/EP NGN-PS Service Providers can use the same certificates for signing SIP RPH as they use for SHAKEN (i.e., Caller ID signing) including the associated SHAKEN governance and certificate management defined in ATIS-1000080 [Ref 3].v003, ATIS Standard on Signature-based Handling of Asserted information using toKENs (SHAKEN): Governance Model and Certificate Management, but are not required to do so.

 Reference Architecture for SIP RPH Signing

-The SHAKEN architecture described in ATIS-1000074.v002 [Ref 2], describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network), where the STI-AS and STI-VS are SIP application servers.
+The SHAKEN architecture described in ATIS-1000074 [Ref 2] describes a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network), where the STI-AS and STI-VS are SIP application servers.

-Figure 4-1 below shows a reference architecture for signing and verification the SIP RPH calls with “ets” and “wps” namespace parameters.
-It is an extension to the SHAKEN architecture defined in ATIS-100074.v002 [Ref 2] for signing and verifying the SIP RPH of NS/EP Priority Service calls across IPNNIs.
-In Figure 4-1, the NS/EP Priority Service call is originated from Service Provider A’s network that performs the STI-AS function, and the NS/EP Priority Service call is terminated in Service Provider B’s network, which performs the STI-VS function in accordance to the procedures defined in IETF RFC 8443 [Ref 8] for an “rph” PASSporT.
-In Figure 4-1, the functional elements within black rectangular boxes are IMS and SHAKEN elements as described in ATIS-1000074.v002 [Ref 2] while the dotted red boxes are introduced functional elements necessary to realize the signing and verification of the SIP RPH of NS/EP Priority Service calls.
+Figure 4-1 below shows a reference architecture for signing and verification of the SIP RPH for calls with “ets” and “wps” namespace parameters.
+It is an extension to the SHAKEN architecture defined in ATIS-100074 [Ref 2] for signing and verifying the SIP RPH of NS/EP Priority Service calls across IPNNIs.
+In Figure 4-1, the NS/EP Priority Service call is originated from Service Provider A’s network that performs the STI-AS function, and the NS/EP Priority Service call is terminated in Service Provider B’s network, which performs the STI-VS function in accordance with the procedures defined in IETF RFC 8443 [Ref 8] for an “rph” PASSporT.
+In Figure 4-1, the functional elements within black rectangular boxes are IMS and SHAKEN elements as described in ATIS-1000074 [Ref 2] while the dotted red boxes are introduced functional elements necessary to realize the signing and verification of the SIP RPH of NS/EP Priority Service calls.

 Figure 4-1 – Architecture for Signing and Verification of SIP RPH of NS/EP Calls